JohnWebb4/toy_problems/README.md

 ### Running C++ Tests (GoogleTest)

 The C++ tests are written using GoogleTest.
+You will need to install it (https://github.com/google/googletest).

 Inside the root folder, run the following command to build the Google Test Suite.